Migazu/musinfo/README.md

 - [License](#license)

 ## About The App
 Musinfo is a simple web app that allows users to search for a musical artist and display their basic biography and a list of their albums using Last.fm's REST API.
-The goal of the project was to learn how to use AJAX to call a live JSON API and dynamically update the UI with JavaScript.
+The goal of the project was to learn how to use jQuery to call a live JSON API with AJAX and dynamically update the UI using jQuery's DOM methods.

 ## Screenshots
 Here is a screenshot of the working application: